tomelam/learn-dojo-custom-elements/README.md

 1. https://dojo.io/learn/overview/components-of-a-dojo-application
 2. https://github.com/dojo/cli-build-widget
 3. https://dojo.io/learn/creating-widgets/introduction
-Be sure to visit all the subsections (Widget fundamentals, Rendering widgets, Configuring widgets through properties, Enabling interactivity, Managing state, Best practice development) of the "creating Widgets Guide" in the third-level navigation list at the top or right of the page.
+Be sure to visit all the subsections ("Widget fundamentals", "Rendering widgets", "Configuring widgets through properties", "Enabling interactivity", "Managing state", "Best practice development") of the "creating Widgets Guide" in the third-level navigation list at the top or right of the page.
 4. https://dojo.io/blog/version-7-dojo